RECOMMENDATIONS FOR TRAVELERS, STUDENTS. INSTRUCTORS, AND OTHER VISITORS TO BERLIN, POTSDAM, AND DRESDEN

 5. Stanley, Jason, Erasing History.
 How Fascists Rewrite the Past to Control the Future.

-My Current Top 3 Tips for free time in Berlin:
+My Top 3 Tips for free time in Berlin:

-3. Berlin Story Bunker (Berlin Story – The whole story of Berlin in a Bunker – Berlin Story)
+1. Berlin Story Bunker including the new Ukraine Museum.
+(Berlin Story – The whole story of Berlin in a Bunker – Berlin Story)

 Ampelmann (“Traffic-Light Man”).